vinceanalytics/vince/assets/ui/templates/pages/terms.md

 If you sign up for one of our paid plans and find our services unsatisfactory or simply unfit for your needs within the first 14 days, we do offer a worry-free money back guarantee.
 If you have used our service extensively during those 14 days, we may deduct the prorated cost of usage and refund the remainder.

 **After 14 days of payment, all sales are to be considered final.
-That includes payments for new monthly and yearly plans, prepayments as well renewals.**
+That includes payments for new yearly plans, prepayments as well renewals.**

 Refund requests for already terminated accounts will not be accepted.